awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis.md

 For standard iterators, Lambda polls each shard in your Kinesis stream for records at a base rate of once per second\.
 When more records are available, Lambda keeps processing batches until the function catches up with the stream\.
 The event source mapping shares read throughput with other consumers of the shard\.

-To minimize latency and maximize read throughput, create a data stream consumer\.
-Stream consumers get a dedicated connection to each shard that doesn't impact other applications reading from the stream\.
-The dedicated throughput can help if you have many applications reading the same data, or if you're reprocessing a stream with large records\.
+To minimize latency and maximize read throughput, create a data stream consumer with enhanced fan\-out\.
+Enhanced fan\-out consumers get a dedicated connection to each shard that doesn't impact other applications reading from the stream\.
 Stream consumers use HTTP/2 to reduce latency by pushing records to Lambda over a long\-lived connection and by compressing request headers\.
 You can create a stream consumer with the Kinesis [RegisterStreamConsumer](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_RegisterStreamConsumer.html) API\.

 ```
 $ aws kinesis register-stream-consumer --consumer-name con1 \